- LING500 - Formal Semantics

 Credit Hours: 3-6

-(Same as PSYC 577) Introduction to key concepts and major theoretical and methodological issues in second language acquisition.
+A discussion of key concepts and major theoretical and methodological issues in second language acquisition.
 Major developments in SLA in phonology, morphology, lexis, syntax, semantics and discourse and provides students with hands-on experience in describing and accounting for second language data.
 Opportunity to design and implement a data-based SLA study in an area of interest to students.
-Prerequisite: LING 505 or consent of instructor.

 Credit Hours: 3